SAP/spartacus-docs/_pages/install/personalization-setup-instructions-for-spartacus.md

 - `corsfilter.ycommercewebservices.allowedHeaders`
 - `corsfilter.ycommercewebservices.exposedHeaders`

+**Note:** These settings are for SAP Commerce Cloud version 1905 or older.
+For SAP Commerce Cloud version 2005 or newer, use the `corsfilter.commercewebservices.allowedHeaders` setting instead.

 If a setting doesn't exist, create it.

-The settings is for the release **1905 and below** of SAP Commerce Cloud.

 If the setting already exists, add the new values to the end, including a space before.
 For example, `allowedHeaders` might look like this: